BlairCrumbly/BlairCrumbly/README.md

 **`Software Engineer (Developer/Problem-Solver/Collaborator)`**

-***experimenting with ideas and documenting my growth as a developer...while searching error messages like it's my full-time job.***
+***experimenting with ideas and documenting my growth as a SWE...while searching error messages like it's my full-time job.***

 I also share my thoughts, insights, and lessons learned on my blog: [Check it out!](https://medium.com/@blaircrumbly)
 <br />